By Gregory Shepard, Founder & CEO of Startup Science - built and sold 12 companies, worked with 150+ ESOs across 40 countries.

 Do accelerators work for non-tech startups?

 Yes.
-While many accelerators focus on technology companies, programs like MassChallenge, Techstars, and Founder Institute accept startups across all industries including consumer products, services, and social enterprises.
+While many accelerators focus on software and technology companies, programs like MassChallenge, Techstars, and Founder Institute accept startups across all industries - including consumer products, services, food and beverage, and social enterprises.
+MassChallenge in particular has a strong track record with non-tech founders and takes zero equity.
+If you're in a specific industry, look for vertical programs (healthcare, climate, fintech) or regional programs with relevant corporate partners before defaulting to a generalist tech accelerator.

 Sources